 SiriusDecisions: Enablement is the New Black – Soirée, San Francisco

-Every day, millions of people around the world to take the drug warfarin to try to prevent and treat blood clots.
+Peter Ostrow: Every day, millions of people around the world take the drug Warfarin to try to prevent and treat blood clots.
 Most folks know it more commonly as Coumadin, but most people actually are not aware of the origin story of this drug.
-About a century ago in the Midwest, there was a big problem with hemorrhaging issues in livestock, and so veterinary scientists came together and came up with what was then warfarin to try to attack that problem.
+About a century ago in the Midwest, there was a big problem with hemorrhaging issues in livestock, and so veterinary scientists came together and came up with what was then Warfarin to try to attack that problem.

 Because sometimes we set out to solve one particular problem, but we end up solving some others.
 And that’s the story behind sales enablement where we are today and this idea of revenue enablement where we believe things are moving tomorrow.
 So to set the stage, let’s talk a little bit about our companies.